-Our mission is to provide Illinoisans of all ages with disabilities and health conditions greater access to assistive technology devices and services so that they may enhance their independence and participation in all aspects of life.
+Our mission is to provide Illinoisans of all ages with disabilities and health conditions greater access to assistive technology (AT) devices and services so that they may enhance their independence and participation in all aspects of life.
 To achieve this, we offer numerous assistive technology programs and services to learn about and try AT devices.
 We help individuals obtain AT through our customized 3D printing fabrication program and AT reuse program.
 We provide training, technical assistance, and a variety of contracted services including professional AT evaluations.
 We have partnerships with other agencies to help meet the AT needs of the individuals they serve.

 Please explore our website, read our annual report, and/or contact us to learn more about how we may help you or your organization.